shazChaudhry/docker-swarm-mode/README.md

   docker node ls
   ```

-Due to permission issues on Alpine based EC2 instances created above, Jenkins in this stack is unable to run sibling containers and the following command fails to set appropriate permission: `sudo setfacl -m u:1000:rw /var/run/docker.sock`.
+Note:

-A workround is `sudo chmod 666 /var/run/docker.sock` on all nodes
+> If Jenkins in this stack is unable to run sibling containers, set appropriate permission: `sudo setfacl -m u:1000:rw /var/run/docker.sock` on all nodes.
+If this command fails then a workround is `sudo chmod 666 /var/run/docker.sock` on all nodes

 Clone this repo and change directory by following these commands
 ```